Spiffyk/twitch-node-sdk/README.md

 For a detailed specification of API resources, see the [wiki](https://github.com/justintv/Twitch-API/wiki/API).

+## Installation

+To install the Twitch SDK into your existing NPM module, simply type `npm install twitch-sdk --save`.
+This will download the SDK for you to use in your application.

 ## Loading

 To integrate the Twitch JavaScript SDK in your Node application, follow these steps: